blackflux/lambda-serverless-api/README.md

 ## Api Options

 The api is plugin based and all options are tied to plugins.
-The following plugins are customizable
+The following plugins are customizable:

 - _cors_: Used to handle CORS Option requests as well as injecting CORS headers into responses
-- _logger_: Log responses to console / cloudwatch, which can then be picked up by `lambda-monitor`
+- _logger_: Log responses to console (CloudWatch), which can then be picked up by `lambda-monitor`
-- _preValidation_: Hook to allow pre validation (e.g. authentication)
+- _preValidation_: Hook to allow pre-validation (e.g. authentication)
 - _rateLimit_: Used for rate limiting
 - _router_: Used to modify the router, e.g. set a custom route prefix